 Volkswagen Group's suppliers have limited bargaining power due to VW's global presence with suppliers scattered around the globe.
 On top of that, Volkswagen has at least 1 or 2 backup suppliers for each part and can shift demand between them.

 On the contrary, many automotive suppliers manufacture only a specific part and are heavily dependent on the industry.
 These dynamics of the automotive industry put Volkswagen in a superior position while its suppliers have relatively low bargaining power.

-If you don’t have the option to choose between multiple suppliers, there is no substitute for what the supplier provides, or the cost of switching suppliers is high, the suppliers will have stronger bargaining power and you will have to rethink your strategy.
+If you don’t have the option to choose between a number of suppliers, there is no substitute for what the supplier provides, or the switching cost of suppliers is high, they will have stronger bargaining power, and you will have to rethink your business strategy.

 Questions you can use during analysis:

 - Who are your key suppliers?

 - How many competent suppliers does your company have to choose from?